nivyathiruvoth/Coronavirus-Tweet-Sentiment-Analysis/README.md

 ● Removed usernames and links using regex and then performed a tokenization process.

-● Fixed the contractions using the contraction library
+● Fixed the contractions using the contraction library.

 ● Removed stopwords and punctuation and applied lower casing.